The Mantoux Test: Tuberculin Skin Test

 B. Immunosuppression and False Negatives

-Individuals with weakened immune systems, such as those with HIV, cancer patients undergoing chemotherapy, or people on immunosuppressive drugs, may have a diminished reaction to the PPD.
-This can result in false-negative results, even in individuals who have TB.
+Individuals with weakened immune systems, such as those with HIV/AIDS, cancer patients undergoing chemotherapy, or those on immunosuppressive medications, may have a reduced immune response to the test.
+This can lead to false-negative results, even if the person has a TB infection.

 C. Need for Follow-Up Tests

-A positive Mantoux Test result does not confirm active TB disease.
-Further diagnostic tests, such as a chest X-ray, sputum culture, or interferon-gamma release assays (IGRAs), are needed to differentiate between latent and active TB and confirm the diagnosis.
+A positive Mantoux test does not confirm active TB disease.
+Additional diagnostic procedures, such as chest X-rays, sputum cultures, or interferon-gamma release assays (IGRAs), are required to differentiate latent infection from active tuberculosis and to confirm the diagnosis.

 Significance of the Mantoux Test